ehlesp/smallab-k8s-pve-guide/G020 - K3s cluster setup 03 ~ Debian VM creation.md

     ![Installing the base system screen](images/g020/debian_vm_install_os_installer_base_system_installation.webp "Installing the base system screen")

-    The installer will take a bit to finish this task.
+    The Debian installer will need a bit of time to finish this task.

 27. When the base system is installed, you'll see the following dialog: